 Those that are, however, can make a world of difference for their users.
 The efficiency resulting from integration can be a major boon to study timelines and, ultimately, study budgets.
 Clinical Leader reports on the effectiveness of integrations between EDC and interactive response technologies (IRT), for example, in making clinical trials more efficient and less costly.
 In this area, in fact, Medrio users have firsthand experience: A case study we published in 2017 focused on a CRO who integrated Medrio’s EDC with an IRT provided by a third party.
 Without this capability, the CRO concluded that their study startup timeline may have doubled.

 Secondary benefits for eClinical platforms

-Though integration among eClinical systems creates major efficiencies in clinical research, its benefits are not limited to clinical researchers.
-In fact, the eClinical systems themselves stand to benefit as well.
+The efficiencies created by software integration extend beyond the ability of researchers to transmit data among multiple systems – integration also enables eClinical systems to focus their efforts on delivering a superior core product to their users.
 Some EDC vendors, hoping to build out the capabilities necessary to satisfy any and all of their users’ needs in-house, end up spreading themselves thin.
 Integration makes it possible to avoid this pitfall.
 If a particular study calls for highly complex risk-based monitoring (RBM), for example, an EDC can integrate with a platform that specializes in RBM, rather than invest time and resources into building complex RBM functionality natively.
-This allows them to focus their efforts on improving in their area of expertise – becoming a best-in-class EDC – while still offering access to the level of RBM functionality their users need.
+This frees them up to focus their resources on improving in their area of expertise – becoming a best-in-class EDC – while still offering access to the level of RBM functionality their users need.
 And all this can be achieved at little to no cost to researchers or EDC providers – Medrio, for example, offers three APIs, which pave the way for integration, for free.